Skip to content

 The Finish block represents the Flow finish instruction of Agama DSL.

 If the authentication was successful then the flow should finish and return the username.
-This will be achieved by adding a Finish block to the When block.
+This will be achieved by adding a Finish block to the Condition met branch of the When block.
 And if authentication fails after 3 attempts, we need another Finish block following the Repeat block.

 Click on the newly created Finish block.
 Click .
 Input values as shown below in the configuration screen